-Join Sandra Toner for an in-depth discussion in this video Finding hidden data, part of Computer Security: Investigation and Response.
+Join Sandra Toner for an in-depth discussion in this video Finding hidden data, part of Learning Computer Security Investigation and Response.

 - In this video, we'll talk about data that's hidden using two techniques: encryption and steganography.
 First, let's talk about encryption.
 There's a variety of ways to encrypt information or devices.
 This is where you're encoding the data so that only an intended user with the key can decode it.
 Most operating systems have a built-in feature for encryption.
 Encryption can be used to protect information.
 For example, a lot of government agencies require encryption on laptops and mobile devices in case they're lost or stolen.